carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 > ## Challenge
 >
 > - Produce a table listing the data for all titles in the catalogue
-> with a page length more than 75, telling us the date, eebo id code, and page.
+> with a page length more than 75, telling us the date, TCP id code, and page.
 {: .challenge}

 ## Building more complex queries